Crusaders (DC Comics)

-The Crusaders is a team of DC Comics superheroes.
+The Crusaders is a team of DC Comics super-heroes.
 The team was created by Bob Rozakis and Dick Ayers in the pages of Freedom Fighters #7 (March 1977).

 They were based on the Invaders and part of an unofficial crossover.

 Fictional team history

-The Crusaders were a metafictional team of superheroes appearing in comic books on Earth-One during World War II.

-The Crusaders appeared "for real" on Earth-One during the 1970s, offering their services to New York City District Attorney David Pearson to help capture the Freedom Fighters, who were at that time fugitives because they were believed to have been working with the villainous Silver Ghost.
-Pearson gave the Crusaders the authority to pursue Uncle Sam and his group after a report that they had caused a blackout in upstate New York.
+The Crusaders first appeared on Earth-One during World War II.
+In the 1970s, they offer their services to New York City District Attorney David Pearson to help capture the Freedom Fighters, who were at that time fugitives because they were believed to have been working with the villain the Silver Ghost.
+Pearson gives the Crusaders the authority to pursue Uncle Sam and his group after a report that they had caused a blackout in upstate New York.

 After a lengthy fight, at the end of which the Crusaders are defeated, the Freedom Fighters ask the Crusaders how they became the comic book heroes of World War II.
-The group revealed that the Americommando had approached a group of young comic book collectors at a convention (Marvin, Lennie, Arch, and Roy) and had offered to recreate them as his former teammates, using a special device to transform them into their superpowered identities.
+The group reveals that the Americommando had approached four young comic book fans at a comic book convention (Marvin, Lennie, Arch, and Roy) and offered to re-create them as his former teammates, using a special device to transform them into their super-powered identities.

-Meanwhile, the others had caught up to the Americommando and Martha Roberts.
-The villain dropped Martha, but the Ray was able to save her.
-He left Martha with Doll Man and headed off after the Americommando.
-The Ray again caught up with him and the sky battle between them burned off the Americommando's mask, revealing him to indeed be the Silver Ghost.
-The fight also attracted the attention of some state trooper helicopters, which swooped in to arrest both of them.
-The Ray accidentally hit one of the helicopters with an energy blast, prompting the troopers to open fire.
-The Ray was wounded and fell to Earth.
-The Silver Ghost gloated and left him to die.

-The Ray was later rescued by Rod Reilly, the Golden Age Firebrand, who had emigrated to Earth-One some time prior to the Freedom Fighters.
+The others catch up to the Americommando and Martha Roberts, rescuing Martha.
+The Ray burns off the Americommando's mask, revealing him to actually be the Silver Ghost.
+The fight attracts the attention of some State Trooper helicopters, who arrive to arrest them both.
+The Ray accidentally hits one of the helicopters with an energy blast, prompting the Troopers to open fire.
+The Ray is wounded and fell to Earth, then the Silver Ghost gloats and leaves him to die.
+The Ray is later rescued by Rod Reilly, the Golden Age Firebrand, who had emigrated to Earth-One sometime before the Freedom Fighters did.

-The Crusaders fought among themselves until finally, after being deserted by the Americommando, they reveal their origins.
-They disappeared at the end of the story and there was no sign that they have lost their powers, but they never appear again.
-There was never an explanation of how the Silver Ghost gained super-strength or developed the technology to turn comic fans into superheroes.
+The Americommando and Barracuda appear in the 2006–2007 miniseries Uncle Sam and the Freedom Fighters #1–8 as members of First Strike.

+In the 2007–2008 miniseries Countdown Presents Lord Havok and the Extremists #1–6, the Americommando and Barracuda are also members of Earth-8's the Meta Militia, an updated version of the Champions of Angor.

+In the 2007–2008 miniseries Uncle Sam and the Freedom Fighters (vol. 2) #1–8, a new version of the Crusaders, gathered and controlled by the government, was introduced.
+This version's members were Captain Triumph, Citizen X, the Libertine, and Magno the Magnetic Man.
+After they are freed from their mind-controlled state, they team up with Uncle Sam and the Freedom Fighters.
+Citizen X and the Libertine are killed by aliens in battle.

 Members

 The Crusaders only appeared in Freedom Fighters #7–9.
-The names of the team are actually taken from obscure Golden Age superheroes:
+The names of the team are taken from obscure Golden Age super-heroes: